Updated on September 6, 2022

 Treatment

-In the case of seizures, your doctor prescribes anti-seizure medications such as carbamazepine, clobazam, levetiracetam, clonazepam, etc. These medications work by stabilizing the brain's electrical activity.11
+Your doctor prescribes anti-seizure medications such as carbamazepine, clobazam, levetiracetam, clonazepam, etc. These medications work by stabilizing the brain’s electrical activity.11

 Less Common Causes of Pinpoint Pupils

-• Certain medications such as Lomotil for diarrhea and phenothiazines for schizophrenia
+• Certain medications, such as Lomotil for diarrhea and phenothiazines for schizophrenia

 • Neurosyphilis (syphilis of the brain)